7 Foods that Can Lower Testosterone Levels Quite Significantly in Men

 Drinking alcohol of any kind has a significant trend of lowering testosterone levels.
 However, as it often is the case with alcohol, the dosage makes the poison.

-In rodent studies, it’s often shown that alcohol has a dose-dependent testosterone suppressing effect (study, study, study, study).
-One alarming study shows that when the rats are fed a diet where 5% of the calories come from alcohol, testicle size is reduced by 50%.
+In rodent studies, it’s often shown that alcohol has a dose-dependent testosterone suppressing effect19–22.
+One alarming study shows that when the rats are fed a diet where 5% of the calories come from alcohol, testicle size is reduced by 50%23.

-In humans, heavy alcohol consumption is strongly correlated with lowered testosterone levels (study, study, study, study), and chronic alcoholics tend to have much higher estrogen levels and much lower testosterone levels when compared to their non-alcoholic peers (study, study, study, study).
+In humans, heavy alcohol consumption is strongly correlated with lowered testosterone levels24–27, and chronic alcoholics tend to have much higher estrogen levels and much lower testosterone levels when compared to their non-alcoholic peers28–31.

 It might come as a relief to some that lower amounts of alcohol are really not that bad for T production.
-Actually, In this study, 0,5g/kg of alcohol slightly increased testosterone levels, whereas an intake equivalent to ~2 glasses of red wine has been shown to only reduce T levels by a mere 7%.
+Actually, 0,5g/kg of alcohol has been shown to slightly increase testosterone levels32, whereas an intake equivalent to ~2 glasses of red wine has been shown to only reduce T levels by a mere 7%33.

 Alcohol tends to lower testosterone levels, but the dose really makes the poison, and few drinks are not going to turn you into an eunuch.